phenixdigital/phoenix_storybook/guides/theming.md

 Then create a **LiveView Hook** that will fetch the theme from wherever it is relevant for your
-application: database, user session, URL params... and store it in the `Registry` (it's working because the Hook is running under the same pid than the Liveview).
+application: database, user session, URL params... and store it in the `Registry` (it's working because the Hook is running under the same pid than the LiveView).

 ```elixir
 defmodule ThemeHook do